Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Kenny Golladay

-had just one catch… Kevin Ogletree alert?
-Golladay was the darling of the Fantasy world after his four-catch, two-score game in Week 1, but he followed it up with a dude.
+had just one catch … Kevin Ogletree alert?
+Golladay was the darling of the Fantasy world after his four-catch, two-score game in Week 1, but he followed it up with a dud.
 He's talented enough to keep on your roster, but given the presence of

 Marvin Jones